mgifford/a11y-contracting/README.md

  - What automated tools do developers & designers use to evaluate their work?
  - Describe the steps you take for manual testing of your interface.
  - How are you keeping pace with the changes in Assistive Technology?
+ - What training do you give to your staff to see that inclusion is understood?

 ### Experience
  - Do you have clients who require web accessibility?
 If so, in outline, how are they ensuring your product meets their requirement?